Design

 Website conventions are essentially patterns that help to set users’ expectations and guide users as they navigate a site.
 Though there’s no instruction manual for navigating a website, or the internet in general, most of us learn how to use online resources in a relatively short amount of time.
 This is, in part, because of website conventions.
 Our pre-set expectations, formed by our previous experiences with other websites, give us a starting point for understanding most web properties.
 Though these conventions might change slightly year over year, leading to larger changes over longer time periods, the change is slow enough that users can adapt.

 Sometimes, upending conventions makes room for innovation.
 Other times, it’s simply disorienting.
 The difference between the two is often decided by the usefulness of the convention—if an expected way of doing things isn’t useful, upending this convention might make an improvement.
-However, upending a convention that serves a useful purpose will create confusion.
+However, upending a convention which serves a useful purpose will create confusion.

 So what do website conventions do?
 Why are they important?
 If you’d like to get especially creative and you’re considering upending website conventions, consider the purpose the convention might serve, such as: